Muneeb20019/Automated-HTML-Document-Generation-from-Xero-API-using-n8n/README.md

-# Automated HTML Document Generation from Xero API Data using n8n
+# Automated HTML Document Generation from Xero Software API using n8n

 An automated workflow built in n8n that integrates data from the Xero API, uses a Large Language Model (LLM) for intelligent structuring, and generates styled HTML documents for storage in Google Drive.